Mortgage Service for Over 70s

 If you have paid off your existing mortgage, but are struggling to find a new mortgage due to being over 70, you might want to consider a lifetime mortgage.
 A lifetime mortgage is a type of equity release plan that allows you to take cash from the equity that has accumulated on your property over the years.
 This loan does not need to be repaid until you die or go into long term residential care.

 What to look out for when choosing a lifetime mortgage over 70

-- A lifetime mortgage means retaining ownership of your home – many people over 70 are seeking to remortgage or release cash, rather than move home.
+- A lifetime mortgage means retaining ownership of your home – many people aged 70 plus are seeking to remortgage or release cash, rather than move home.

 - Because you retain ownership of your home, you can still benefit from any house price increases.

 - There are normally no repayments to make while you live in the property.
 However, the interest charged can, over time, affect the proportion of your home that you own outright.

 - Taking out a lifetime mortgage could affect any means-tested benefits that you are eligible to receive.

 - The interest rate on a lifetime mortgage is usually higher than that of a conventional mortgage.